LearnProjects89/tic-tac-toe/README.md

 git push initial commit
 Now code.
-Check if yarn start is working fine, and after that work if you get an error about node packages and package.json just cntr+s package.json and you should be good to go.
+Check if yarn start is working fine, and after that work if you get an error about node packages and package.json just delete

+                "eslintConfig": {
+                    "extends": [
+                    "react-app",
+                    "react-app/jest"
+                    ]
+                },